 The colors are light and uplifting and the illustration itself is very happy on this book cover, which gives us a strong hint that this book will be quite fun for young children to read.

 Written by Louise Borden.
 Illustrated by Emma Dodd.

 What a clever illustration!
-The dog in the center of this action shot makes us wonder if he is main hero or just another sidekick.
+The dog in the center of this action shot makes us wonder if he is a main hero or just another sidekick.
 Yet, the title itself is “Sidekicks” so is the story about four sidekicks or a hero and three sidekicks?
-Anyway it looks epic!
+Anyway, it looks epic!

 Written and illustrated by Dan Santat.

 This abstract illustration uses dark colors, excellent shading, and just the right amount of the spoiler with the island in a shape of a head with eyes.

 The looks on the faces of these chickens alone is enough to let us know that this story has to be humorous.
 The vivid colors are perfectly eye-catching, and the details of the feathers are beautiful.

 Written by Lester Laminack.
 Illustrated by Henry Cole.

 The classic style of illustration, complete with an oval-shaped image and Medieval font and banner, fits perfectly with the fairyland part of the title.
 The dragon in chains and girl holding a key behind her back gives us a good preview of the “in a ship of her own making” part of the title.